GoogleChrome/developer.chrome.com/site/en/docs/extensions/reference/scripting/index.md

 ## Usage

-You can use the `chrome.scripting` API to inject JavaScript and CSS into websites, similar to what can be achieved with [content scripts][contentScripts].
-With the `chrome.scripting` API, extensions can make decisions at runtime.
+You can use the `chrome.scripting` API to inject JavaScript and CSS into websites.
+This is similar to what you can do with [content scripts][contentScripts], but by using the `chrome.scripting` API, extensions can make decisions at runtime.

-### Injection Targets
+### Injection targets

-You can use the `InjectionTarget` to specify an appropriate target to inject JavaScript or CSS into.
+You can use the `target` parameter to specify a target to inject JavaScript or CSS into.

 The only required field is `tabId`.
 By default, an injection will run in the main frame of the specified tab.